Welcome To Your Digital Wallet

 There was no indication that your photo was successfully captured and accepted, raising confusion when starting this experience.
 Visible feedback would provide clarification that your goal was successfully completed.
 This feedback helps decide if the outcome of our action is a valuable investment of time and if the kiosk effort is worthwhile.

-To understand the space they operate within.
-I conducted a SWOT analysis, comparing the content landscape of Coinme with primary competitors, Coinsource, and Coinbase.
+To understand the space they operate within I conducted a SWOT analysis, comparing the content landscape of Client with primary competitors.

-Coinme's Weaknesses in lack of content maturity & visual brand identity increased Threats from their competitors Coinsouce and Coinbase's whom both had well-established brand consistency, clear page ownership, providing support & security with their brand.
+Weaknesses showed a lack of content maturity & visual brand identity which increased Threats from their competitors who had well-established brand consistency, clear page ownership, which provided support & security with their brand.

 1. Provide additional cryptocurrency education for new crypto-curious users who aligns with the targeted persona.

-2. Increase Coinme brand presence and page ownership
+2. Increase client brand presence and page ownership

 3. Expansion to support additional currencies